weekplan/www/_pages/academy/objectives/index.md

 {% include youtube.html id="L4N1q4RNi9I" %}

-# OKR VS BALANCED SCORECARD

-The Balanced Scorecard has long been used as a strategic management framework used by companies across the world.

-While it’s still a popular framework, the Balanced Scorecard has faced competition from other frameworks in recent years.

-OKRs have been gaining usage and popularity as well.
-Usually, they may contain more initiatives for each objective, as well as more goals.

-Using a science, the two share a lot of similarities.
-Both are focused on objectives—broad goals designed to propel the organization forward—and metrics (called [Key Results](https://www.perdoo.com/blog/set-key-results/) in the OKRs field and measures in the BSC) that gauge your success in achieving the objective.

-The biggest difference between the two is cadence.
-When creating Balanced Scorecards, most companies will draft objectives and measures that are designed to stay in place for at least one year, but often longer.

-With OKRs, however, most organizations change their Objectives and Key Results each quarter, focusing on what can create the most value in the next 90 days.

-Another key difference relates to parameters.
-When constructing a Balanced Scorecard, organizations create objectives and measures in four distinct, yet related perspectives of performance: Financial, Customer, Internal Processes, and Learning & Growth.

-OKRs on the other hand, do not rely on the use of perspectives.

-Both tools are valuable in their own right, OKRs are more of an advantage having a shorter cadence.
-Since things are changing faster than ever, and thus it’s vital we have metrics that allow us to be agile in our approach, OKRs thrive more into this setting.

-Having said that, the four-perspective model of the Balanced Scorecard also provides substantial benefits: it forces an organization to think holistically about their business and how the objectives and measures spanning the four perspectives weave together to tell their unique strategic story.

-# WHAT MAKES A GOOD OBJECTIVE

-First, the **Objective** should help in achieving the company goals and should be aligned with the corporate strategy or its vision.

-You start by defining 3 to 5 objectives of the company, team or personal levels.
-Based on the earlier information, objectives should be qualitative, time-bound, and actionable by the person or team.

-·      **Qualitative and Inspirational** - The objective is designed to get people jumping out of bed in the morning with excitement.
-And while CEOs and VCs may jump out of bed in the morning with joy over a 3% gain in conversion, most mere mortals get excited by a sense of meaning and progress.
-Use the language of your team.
-If they want to own it or kill it, use that wording.

-·      **Time Bound** - The goal/s should be doable in a month, a quarter.
-You want it to be a clear sprint toward a goal.

-·      **Actionable by the Team Independently** - This is less a problem for start-ups, but bigger companies often struggle because of interdependence.
-Your Objective has to be truly yours, and you can’t have the excuse of “marketing didn’t market it.”

-Following the rules, here we have a few examples.

-·       If we take this objective ‘’Make our web application better,‘’ this objective is not definite.
-To make it effective, you should be specific on what you want to improve on.
-You can write another form of this objective to ‘’Reduce the time spent by our client to setup their account to 2 minutes’’, which is significantly more specific and distinct.

-·       Instead of saying “Improve marketing team”, you can do better by saying “Improve marketers ability for writing article entries and social media posts ” so you can create several strategies later on.

-·       To make the objective measurable,  “Make a lot of money” can be translated “Grow revenue by 15%” so that the key results have metrics put into place.
-It would be easier to compare the outcome by checking on the objectives first.

 # WHAT MAKES A GOOD KEY RESULT

 So, what makes a good Key Result?
 Under each Objective, define measurable outcomes.